umlouco/video-conference-zoom/docs/docs/index.md

 <img src="https://ps.w.org/video-conferencing-with-zoom-api/assets/banner-772x250.png?rev=2198028">

-<h2>This documentation is only for First Ever created Zoom WordPress integration plugin (actively maintained) which you can get from <a href="https://wordpress.org/plugins/video-conferencing-with-zoom-api/">WordPress.org</a>.</h2>
+<h2>This documentation is only for Video Conferencing with Zoom WordPress integration plugin which you can get from <a href="https://wordpress.org/plugins/video-conferencing-with-zoom-api/">WordPress.org</a>.</h2>

-<h3>Verify your plugin download before following throught this documentation!!!!</h3>
+<h3>Verify your plugin download before following through this documentation!!!!</h3>

 ## Installation